SophistryDude/NicholasMajor/README.md

 About me:

-I went to college for Physics and quickly found out that what I was really interested is an area in Philosphy that focuses on the sciences.
+I went to college for Physics and quickly found out that what I was really interested in is an area of Philosphy that focuses on the sciences.
 I have my degree in Philosphy, and looking to continue my education with a Masters in Philosphy of Science, but along the way I decided to delve into Computer Programming, specifically Data Science.
-I love delving into systems and big picture applications of abductive reasoning.
+I love digging into systems and big picture applications of abductive reasoning.
 I'm fascinated by the idea of a universal theory in Physics, the point of singularity in biotech/futuretech, and the incorporation of AI to better our world.

 You can contact me at:
 [Nicholas.c.major@gmail.com](mailto:nicholas.c.major@gmail.com)